 Remuneration and nomination committees

 % female members

 % female chairs

 % independent members

-Beyond the core audit, nomination, and remuneration committees, 49% of companies in our sample maintain additional committees, a 23% increase since last year.
-The most common extra committee is the strategy committee, followed by the strategy committee.
+Beyond the core audit, nomination, and remuneration committees, 39% of companies in our sample maintain additional committees, down from the 44% recorded last year.
+The most common additional committee is the investment committee, followed by the strategy committee.